listminut/frontend-technical-challenge/README.md

 ## Requirements

-- [ ] The app should be built using React and Typescript.
+- [ ] The app should be built using Typescript, and is setup to be built with React.
 You may use any other libraries you wish.
-(If you are not familiar with react, feel free to use another framework, but you will need create it from scratch).
+(If you are not familiar with React, feel free to use another framework, but you will need create it from scratch).
 - [ ] The app should connect the provider API server.
-You can find the instructions for running the server in #running-the-server.
+You can find the instructions for running the server in [Running the server](#running-the-server).
 - [ ] The app should allow users to:
   - [ ] Search for providers by category.
   - [ ] View a list of providers that match the search criteria